-President Donald Trump today signed a Presidential Memorandum on Creating Pathways to Jobs by Increasing Access to Jobs by Increasing Access to High-Quality Science, Technology, Engineering, and Mathematics (STEM) Education, affirming his Administration’s strong commitment to enabling and encouraging students across the country to engage in high-quality STEM education, including computer science.
+President Donald Trump today signed a Presidential Memorandum on Increasing Access to High-Quality Science, Technology, Engineering, and Mathematics (STEM) Education, affirming his Administration’s strong commitment to enabling and encouraging students across the country to engage in high-quality STEM education, including computer science.

 This Presidential Memorandum (PM) directs the U.S. Secretary of Education to make promoting high-quality STEM and computer science education one of the Department of Education’s top priorities, and beginning in fiscal year 2018, to take this priority into account when awarding competitive grant funds.
 Specifically, the PM sets a goal of devoting at least $200 million per year within the Department of Education toward advancing this effort.
 This action helps American students without incurring new government spending, and instead utilizes existing funds appropriated by Congress.